Scientific Name: Danaus plexippus

 But, have you every seen a Monarch butterfly in the winter in Minnesota?
 Of course not!
 So where did they go?
 They fly all the way down to Mexico to hang out during the winter!
 That's a long trip for Minnesota-born Monarchs -- about 3,000 miles!
 Monarchs use the same route to go to the same place every winter.
 This place is in the Sierra Madre mountains west of Mexico City, Mexico.

 By now you're probably thinking, hey, Monarchs are just bugs!
 They can't read maps, so how do they know how to get to the exact same spot every fall?
 Scientists think that Monarchs use the position of the sun to tell them when to head for Mexico and how to get there.
-They think they also use the earth's magnetic field to help them figure out where to go.
+They think they also use Earth's magnetic field to help them figure out where to go.

 Before the migration begins, you can often see Monarchs in groups of five or more as they start their way south.
 But, there are some spots where lots more Monarchs get together before they start migrating.